The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • Neoplasm on the surface of the conjunctiva;

-Diagnostic methods for lesions of the conjunctiva of the eye
+Diagnostic methods for damage to the conjunctiva of the eye

 A number of studies are used to diagnose pathologies of the mucous membrane:

-• Bacteriological examination of the discharge for the presence of infectious agents.
+• Bacteriological examination of discharge for the presence of infectious agents.

-It should be noted once again that the conjunctiva belongs to the important organs of the optical system and protects the eyeball from external damage.
+It should be noted once again that the conjunctiva refers to important bodies optical system and protects the eyeball from external damage.
 In addition, due to the presence of lysozyme and immunoglobulins, the conjunctiva is able to resist pathogenic microflora.

 Diseases of the conjunctiva of the eye

-Among the pathologies that can affect the conjunctival membrane are:
+Among the pathologies that may affect the conjunctival membrane are:

-• , which consists in the formation of a wen on the surface of the mucous membrane;
+• , which consists in the formation of a wen on the surface of the mucosa;

-• is an inflammatory reaction that is associated with the invasion of pathogens or an allergic attack.
+• is an inflammatory reaction that is associated with invasion of pathogenic microorganisms or an allergic attack.

-• Tumor neoplasms of a benign or malignant nature (fibroma, nevus, etc.).
+• Tumors of a benign or malignant nature (fibroma, nevus, etc.).

-• Keratoconjunctivitis dry, which is a sign of degenerative processes.
+• Keratoconjunctivitis sicca, which is a sign of degenerative processes.

-The conjunctiva is the mucous membrane that is the outermost lining of the eyeball.
-In addition, the conjunctiva covers the inner surface of the eyelids and forms the superior and inferior vaults.
-The vaults are blind pockets that provide freedom of movement of the eyeball, with the upper fornix being twice the size of the lower one.
+The conjunctiva is the mucous membrane that is the outermost covering of the eyeball.
+In addition, the conjunctiva covers the inner surface of the eyelids, and forms the upper and lower vaults.
+The fornixes are blind pockets that allow freedom of movement of the eyeball, with the upper fornix being twice the size of the lower one.

-The main role of the conjunctiva is protection from external factors, providing comfort, which is achieved through the work of numerous glands that produce mucin, as well as additional lacrimal glands.
-The production of mucin and tear fluid forms a stable tear film that protects and moisturizes the eye.
-Therefore, with diseases of the conjunctiva, for example, conjunctivitis, there is pronounced discomfort and the form of a burning sensation, a foreign body or sand in the eyes.
+The main role of the conjunctiva is to protect against external factors and provide comfort, which is achieved through the work of numerous glands that produce mucin, as well as additional lacrimal glands.
+The production of mucin and tear fluid creates a stable tear film that protects and moisturizes the eye.
+Therefore, with diseases of the conjunctiva, for example, conjunctivitis, severe discomfort appears in the form of a burning sensation, foreign body or sand in the eyes.

-The conjunctiva is a thin transparent mucous membrane that covers the back surface of the eyelids, where it is very tightly connected to the cartilage, then forms the conjunctival vaults: upper and lower.
+The conjunctiva is a thin, transparent mucous membrane covering back surface the eyelid, where it connects very tightly with cartilage, further forms the conjunctival vaults: upper and lower.

 The blood supply to the conjunctiva of the eyelids is provided by the same vessels as the eyelids themselves.
-In the conjunctiva of the eyeball, the superficial and deep layers of blood vessels are isolated.
-Superficial is formed by the perforating arteries of the eyelids and the anterior ciliary arteries.
-The deep layer of the conjunctival vessels is formed by the anterior ciliary arteries, forming a dense network around the cornea.
+In the conjunctiva of the eyeball, there are superficial and deep layers of vessels.
+The superficial one is formed by the perforating arteries of the eyelids and the anterior ciliary arteries.
+The deep layer of conjunctival vessels is formed by the anterior ciliary arteries, forming a dense network around the cornea.

-The venous vascular system corresponds to the arterial one.
+The venous vascular system corresponds to the arterial system.
 In addition, the conjunctiva is rich in accumulations of lymphoid tissue and lymphatic vessels.
-The sensitivity of the conjunctiva is provided by the lacrimal, subblock and infraorbital nerves.
+The sensitivity of the conjunctiva is provided by the lacrimal, subtrochlear and infraorbital nerves.

-The conjunctiva, like a mucous membrane, reacts to any external irritation with inflammation.
-An irritant can be fever, allergens, chemicals, and most commonly, a bacterial or viral infection.
-The main manifestations of inflammation of the conjunctiva are: lacrimation, redness, itching, burning or dryness, pain when blinking and moving the eyeball with an increase in the lymphoid tissue of the eyelid conjunctiva.
+The conjunctiva, as a mucous membrane, reacts to any external irritation with inflammation.
+The irritant may be temperature, allergens, chemicals and most often, bacterial or viral infection.
+The main manifestations of inflammation of the conjunctiva are: lacrimation, redness, itching, burning or dryness, pain when blinking and moving the eyeball with an increase in the lymphoid tissue of the conjunctiva of the eyelids.
 The sensation of a foreign body may appear when the cornea is involved in the process.
 Discharge from the eyes during inflammation of the conjunctiva can be different: from watery-mucous to purulent with crusts, depending on the damaging irritant agent.
-In acute viral lesions, hemorrhages may appear under the conjunctiva, it becomes edematous.
+With acute viral infections, hemorrhages may appear under the conjunctiva, and it becomes swollen.

 With insufficient function of the lacrimal glands and certain cells, the conjunctiva can dry out, which leads to various degenerative conditions.
-The conjunctiva of the eyeball, the vault, and then the eyelids can grow together, limiting the movement of the eyeball.
+The conjunctiva of the eyeball, the fornix, and then the eyelids can grow together, limiting the movements of the eyeball.

-Normally, the conjunctiva does not spread to the cornea, but in some people, especially in windy environments and / or dusty work, the conjunctiva slowly grows on the corneal area and upon reaching a certain size.
-This growth, called pterygium, can impair vision.
+Normally, the conjunctiva does not extend to the cornea, but in some people, especially with windy environment and/or dusty work, there is a slow growth of the conjunctiva on the cornea area and upon reaching a certain size.
+This growth, called a pterygium, can reduce vision.

-In the conjunctiva, pigment inclusions in the form of brownish-dark spots may be normal, but they must be observed by an ophthalmologist.
+The conjunctiva may normally contain pigment inclusions in the form of brownish-dark spots, but they must be observed by an ophthalmologist.

 Diagnostic and treatment methods

-For a detailed examination of the conjunctiva, an ophthalmologist needs a slit-lamp examination.
-At the same time, the conjunctiva of the eyelids, eyeball and fornices, the degree of dilatation of its vessels, the presence of hemorrhages, edema, the nature of the resulting secretions, the involvement of other eye structures in the inflammatory or degenerative process are evaluated.
+For a detailed examination of the conjunctiva, an ophthalmologist requires a slit lamp examination.
+At the same time, the conjunctiva of the eyelids, eyeball and fornix, the degree of expansion of its vessels, the presence of hemorrhages, swelling, the nature of the resulting discharge, and the involvement of other ocular structures in the inflammatory or degenerative process are assessed.

-Treatment for conjunctival diseases depends on the cause.
-From washing and antibacterial and anti-inflammatory treatment for chemical burns, infections, to surgical treatment for pterygium and simblepharon.
+Treatment for conjunctival diseases depends on their cause.
+From rinsing and antibacterial and anti-inflammatory treatment for chemical burns, for infections up to surgical treatment with pterygium and symblepharon.

 The conjunctiva has two layers: epithelial and subepithelial.
-The epithelial layer consists of a stratified epithelium with a large number of glandular cells (lacrimal glands of Krause, Wolfirng, mucin producing glands (Manza), the secret of which moisturizes and disinfects the mucous membrane of the eye.
-The subepithelial layer is represented by loose tissue with the inclusion of glands and an accumulation of lymphoid tissue.
+The epithelial layer consists of multilayered epithelium with a large number of glandular cells (the lacrimal glands of Krause, Wolfirng, mucin-producing glands (Manza), the secretion of which moisturizes and disinfects the mucous membrane of the eye.
+The subepithelial layer is represented by loose tissue with the inclusion of glands and the accumulation of lymphoid tissue.

 Innervation and blood supply

-The mucous membrane of the eye has a sensitive innervation (branches of the trigeminal nerve).
+The mucous membrane of the eye has sensitive innervation (branches of the trigeminal nerve).

 Functions

 The main function of the conjunctiva is protective.
-With the help of a tear and the substances it contains (mucin, lysozyme, immunoglobulins), small foreign bodies and bacteria are removed from the surface of the eyeball, and the cornea is moistened.
+With the help of tears and the substances it contains (mucin, lysozyme, immunoglobulins), small particles are removed from the surface of the eyeball. foreign bodies and bacteria, the cornea is moistened.

 Diseases

-Diseases of the conjunctiva can be divided into three groups, for reasons causing them:
+Diseases of the conjunctiva can be divided into three groups, according to the reasons that cause them:

 4. Neoplasms of the conjunctiva (malignant and benign): nevi, cysts, fibromas.